quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 Serialization formats make certain tradeoffs between usability, flexibility, interoperability, and efficiency.
 Implementations should take these into consideration when choosing a format.
-For instance, a textual formats like JSON can be more flexible than a binary format but more verbose, typically making it less efficient than a binary format.
+For instance, a textual format like JSON can be more flexible than a binary format but more verbose, typically making it less efficient than a binary format.
 A plaintext readable (yet relatively large) format like JSON is potentially more usable for users operating on the logs